xsolla/store-unity-sdk/README.md

+> [!TIP]
+> Integrate [Xsolla Mobile SDK](https://developers.xsolla.com/sdk/mobile/) to enable In-App Payments across mobile platforms within and outside of stores in a platform-compliant way, powered by Pay Station with over 700 payment methods.

 # Enterprise-level Xsolla SDK for Unity

 Interested in new ways to extend the reach of payment options while staying compliant with platform requirements?
 Learn more about [Xsolla Mobile SDK](https://developers.xsolla.com/sdk/mobile/) that brings the power of Xsolla Pay Station onto mobile stores!